elyseronzier/elyseronzier.github.io/_posts/2024-02-27-Red-Cross-Writeup.md

 ---

-*Disclaimer: A few of these writeups are ones that I've had locally stored for a while, or done a long time ago.
+*NB: A few of these writeups are ones that I've had locally stored for a while, or done a long time ago.
 So in the interest of time, these will be more sparse and less detailed.*
 *The more recent posts have better and more in depth analysis.*

 ---